KamranMK/kamranmk.github.io/_posts/dslearning/2020-02-08-nlp-coursera-part-1.md

 Ultimately these series of posts will cover my notes during my learning journey.
 It will also serve as a good reference point to quickly remind myself, and anyone who wishes for that fact, major topics in the course.
 Please feel free to leave a comment or suggestions on how to improve moving forward my note taking.

+*Disclaimer*: These series of posts simply represents a distilled version of the content from the course.
+It acts as a reminder for myself as well as for anybody who would like to also have notes equivalent of the course.

 Let's get started with Week 1.

 # Main approaches in NLP